tessel/this-week-in-tessel/Rails-Girls-Summer-Of-Code-2017-Blog-Post-2.md

 RGSoC provided us with a whole lot of things that we didn't even imagine gaining in this interval of three months.
 As it was a wonderful journey for both of us, we have thought of recommending this program to more and more people by conducting a few related meetups at our University under our Rails Girls Summer of Code, Delhi Chapter.
 Apart from this, we had discussed way back with our mentor during the application process that we would love to contribute to Tessel even after RGSoC ends.
 The months might be over, but the memories are here to stay!

 Who would know that two confused, scared and shy humans who had absolutely no idea how they would survive the tech world could successfully complete RGSoC, loaded with experience and confidence?

+---

+*Check out [Rails Girls Summer of Code](https://railsgirlssummerofcode.org/) (it's not just for Rails), and get involved as a mentor or a mentee for 2018!*